 5.00 APPENDICES

-5.01 Final Report:
+5.01 Final report

-CIW - 2023-24 - Flintshire PEI Inspec

-5.02 Action Plan: Action Plan Feb 2024.docx
+5.02 Action Plan

-6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 None.
+6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS

+6.01 None.

-7.00 CONTACT OFFICER DETAILS 7.01 Contact Officer: Naomi Harper, Planning and Development Officer.
-Telephone: 01352 702544 E-mail: naomi.harper@flintshire.gov.uk
+Contact Officer: Telephone: E-mail: Naomi Harper, Planning and Development Officer.
+01352 702544 naomi.harper@flintshire.gov.uk

-8.00 GLOSSARY OF TERMS These are provided corporately on the Infonet (link) and maintained by the Executive Office 8.01 Care Inspectorate Wales (CIW): is a public body that inspects, regulates and improves the quality and safety of services in Wales.
+7.00 GLOSSARY OF TERMS 7.01 Care Inspectorate Wales (CIW): is a public body that inspects, regulates and improves the quality and safety of services in Wales.

 Performance Evaluation Inspection (PEI): is a routine inspection to review the local authority's performance in exercising its social services duties and functions in line with legislation, on behalf of Welsh Ministers.

 Social Service (Wales) Well-being 2014 Act: This Act sets out the legal duties and powers of local authorities in Wales to provide care and support for adults, children and carers.
 It also covers the assessment, charging, financial assessment, looked after children and looked after children's accommodation.